Top

 Hiriketiya

-Hiriketiya is a very cute village with a small bay with a sandy beach where you can surf.
-For me, it felt more like a destination for holidays or shorter stays but it’s also popular amongst digital nomads looking for a very chill beach vibe.
-It offers some nice restaurants, coffee places, and shops as well as one coworking (Clics – Coliving & Coworking).
-Hiriketiya is definitely worth a short visit even if you choose a different place for your stay in Sri Lanka.
+☀️ My opinion: Hiriketiya is definitely worth a short visit even if you choose a different place for staying as a digital nomad in Sri Lanka.
 We spent there a few days and we really enjoyed it.
 Check out this article to see attractions we can recommend.

 Arugam Bay